mattheww/gomill/gomill_docs/sgf.rst

    Raises :exc:`KeyError` if the property isn't present.

-   Raises :exc:`ValueError` if the property value is malformed.
+   Raises :exc:`ValueError` if it detects that the property value is malformed.

    See :ref:`sgf_property_types` below for details of how property values are represented in Python.